shrey1608/Language-Detection/README.md

 and then python lang.py or python3 lang.py

 # Preview
-please see the screenshots folder for how does it works.
+please see the image in the repo